bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MaximumOperatingTime_31nhczYx96JuYbkJ32Ejs4/Documentation.md

-The maximum time the turnout has to complete the movement before the interlocking turns to out of control status.
+The maximum duration of the turnout movement before the interlocking turns to out of control status.